easafe/purescript-droplet/docs/edsl.md

 ### Subqueries

-Subqueries must return a single column.
+Subqueries must return a single column and zero or one results (by including a LIMIT clause).
 Columns from outer scope can be referenced with `(alias ... column)`.

 ```haskell
 subQueryExample :: _